jtojnar/cmake-snips/README.md

 # Please fix your CMake builds

-As a very active downstream packager for a Linux distro, I encounter many packages that have incorrect assumptions about systems they will run on or even build tools they use.
-Fortunately, most projects just work; if I focus my attention on projects using CMake, thought, the situation is sadder.
-Rarely does a CMake project not show at least one of the issues below.
+As a very active downstream packager for a Linux distro, I often encounter packages that make assumptions which don’t hold for all systems they run on, or build tools they use.
+For projects using CMake especially, I find that many show at least one of the issues below.

-When a majority of projects make the same mistakes, one starts to wonder if CMake is perhaps too complex for human beings to use.
-But it would be unreasonable to expect projects to switch to something saner like Meson, so I will at least try to describe common issues and how to fix them.
+I compiled a list of issues in this document that come up regularly in CMake projects.
+For most of them, there are simple best practices that can be followed to keep a project portable.

+On a personal note, my recommendation is to move to the [Meson](https://mesonbuild.com/) build system where possible.
+It has a more modern design with better documentation, and does a good job avoiding common pitfalls.
+In my experience Meson makes life easier for both upstream developers and downstream packagers.

 ## Hardcoding the installation paths